 At Level 2, therapists are trained to assess for which couples with violence between them can be treated – situational DV – vs. which ones we need to refer out to individual therapy for safety reasons – characterological DV.
 I know of no other couples’ methodology that distinguishes between these types of volatile situations.
 Moreover, at Level 2, therapists also spend the bulk of the training doing breakouts in small groups to practice using the primary Gottman interventions.

-Finally, at Level 3 training, there is a lengthy reading list to familiarize oneself with the depth of the Gottman research, and three days of experiential role plays incorporating the Gottman Method.
+Level 3 training, there is a lengthy reading list to familiarize oneself with the depth of the Gottman research, and three days of experiential role plays incorporating the Gottman Method.

 After completing Level 3, therapists decide if they want to enter a Certification track where they are mentored closely by a Gottman consultant, submit recordings of their sessions, receive feedback to refine their knowledge and application.
 They have to pass off as a clinically excellent therapist, as well as an excellent Gottman therapist, to be a Certified Gottman Therapist.